(35th Anniversary Edition)

-Magnum XL-200 opened in May 1989 as the world's first roller coaster over 200 feet.
-Built by Arrow Dynamics of Utah.
+Magnum XL-200 opened in May 1989 as the world's first complete circuit roller coaster over 200 feet.
+It was built by Arrow Dynamics of Utah.
 Magnum XL-200 set the standards of all Hyper Coasters ever built!

 The 1980s was a huge decade of growth for Cedar Point.
 In 1980 Cedar Point introduced Oceanea.
 Oceanea was Cedar Point's dolphin stadium where the dolphins performed.
 Ocean Motion started sailing the high seas in 1981.
 In 1982, guests were treated to Cedar Point's newest log flume technology with White Water Landing.
 In 1983, Demon Drop began dropping riders from its 131-foot tall tower.
 Avalanche Run opened in 1985 as the first bobsled roller coaster in the Midwest.
 In 1986 Thunder Canyon treated guests to a true river rafting experience.
 Iron Dragon was the first successful suspended roller coaster in the region when it opened in 1987.
 Guests began to be soaked daily at Soak City Water Park in 1988.
 With all these new and big improvements, the best was yet to come.